top of page

 These products are great for lightly soiled leather, easily and gently removing any dirt, etc., that's on the surface of the leather, and rehydrating and conditioning the leather at the same time, leaving it looking 'puffier' and like new!

-I also have an electric cleaning a polishing brush that comes in handy - I live in New England, so my shoes take a beating between the weather and all the salt in the wintertime.
+I also have an electric cleaning and polishing brush that comes in handy - I live in New England, so my shoes take a beating between the weather and all the salt in the wintertime.
 The one linked comes with light and dark brushes and polishing heads for use with light and dark leather/leather polishes.

 Polishing will really help if you have a lot of wear and tear, scratches, or scuffs on the surface of your leather piece.
-It will help color in those scratches and scuffs so they're less noticeable, sometimes completely invisible!
+It helps color in those scratches and scuffs so they're less noticeable, sometimes rendering them completely invisible.
 You can buy different colors of polish individually on Amazon, this pack from Kiwi comes with black polish, brown polish, and a clear polish that you can use on any color of leather - great if you have a variety of leather colors.
 You can use a clean, soft rag to rub in the polish, or use the polish attachment if you opt for an electric brush like the one linked above.
 Apply polish only to clean, dry leather, and rub a small amount into the leather in circular motions until it's absorbed.

 The last step is applying wax or balm - this primarily serves to protect the leather surface from damage, both physical scratches, and for shoes, it also helps protect them from water and salt; for harnesses, belts, clutches, etc., waxing will help protect the leather from staining, soiling, or discoloration from the oils on your body and hands or little spills.